 16.17 Valve Spring Retainers: Stock OEM item.
 Min/max thickness is .055” – .075”.

-16.18 Camshaft: All cam profile readings must be taken with zero valve lash and degree wheel at top dead center (TDC) of compression stroke.
+16.18 Camshaft: All cam profile readings must be taken with zero valve lash and degree wheel at the top dead center (TDC) of the compression stroke.
 Readings shall be measured from pushrods.
-Set dial indicator at zero and do not reset during the profile process.
+Set the dial indicator at zero and do not reset it during the profile process.
 Only OEM camshaft cores are permitted: part numbers 555532 and 555584.
 Lobes may be ground, but not to exceed .870 base circle.
 Mechanical compression relief non-tech.
-Camshaft lobes must remain flat and of original width.
+Camshaft lobes must remain flat and of the original width.
 Maximum valve lift of 0.255” taken directly off the valve retainer at zero valve lash.
-Place dial indicator on valve retainer then tighten ball rocker till you see indicator move 0.001” to 0.002” this will assure that all the lash is taken out of the valve.
-Set dial indicator to zero and then check lift.
-When checking the lift off the valve retainer the only dial indicator holder that will be used is three-leg holder.
+Place the dial indicator on the valve retainer then tighten the ball rocker till you see the indicator move 0.001” to 0.002” this will assure that all the lash is taken out of the valve.
+Set the dial indicator to zero and then check the lift.
+When checking the lift off the valve retainer the only dial indicator holder that will be used is a three-leg holder.

 16.22 Valve Cover: Stock OEM valve cover, that includes the breather hole for the tube that runs to the catch can (no threading of hole allowed).

 16.24 Carburetor: “PZ Model 22” only.
 OEM factory carburetor only.
 Parts inside the float bowl or that can be removed through the float bowl are non-tech.
-Any 1/4” bolts may be used to attach carburetor to intake.
+Any 1/4” bolts may be used to attach the carburetor to the intake.
 No studs allowed.
-Carb to intake sealer is by O-Ring only.
+Carb-to-intake sealer is by O-Ring only.
 No sealer allowed.
-Air must enter carb at air horn only.
-Choke must be stock appearing as from factory except choke maybe secured in open position.
-Adapter will be allowed on end of fuel inlet of carburetor for attachment of 1/4” fuel line.
+Air must enter the carb at the air horn only.
+The choke must be stock appearing as from the factory except the choke may be secured in an open position.
+An adapter will be allowed on the end of the fuel inlet of the carburetor for the attachment of a 1/4” fuel line.